List of scams: Beijing tea

-The Beijing tea scam is a famous variation of the Clip Joint scam practised in and around Beijing and some other large Chinese cities.
+The Beijing tea scam is a famous variation of the clip joint scam practised in and around Beijing and some other large Chinese cities.
 The artists (usually female and working in pairs) will approach tourists and try to make friends.
 After chatting, they will suggest a trip to see a tea ceremony, claiming that they have never been to one before.
 The tourist is never shown a menu, but assumes that this is how things are done in China.
-After the ceremony, the bill is presented to the tourist, charging upwards of $100 per head.
+After the ceremony, the bill is presented to the tourist, sometimes charging upwards of $100 per head.
 The artists will then hand over their bills, and the tourists are obliged to follow suit.
 Similar scams involving restaurants, coffee shops and bars also take place.

 Big Store

-The Big Store is a technique for selling the legitimacy of a scam and typically involves a large team of con artists and elaborate sets.
-Often a building is rented and furnished as a legitimate and substantial business.
+The Big Store is a technique for convincing the mark of the legitimacy of the grifters' operation.
+The store is filled with elaborate sets and is run by a large team of con artists.
+Often a building is rented and furnished to seem like a substantial business.
 The "betting parlor" setup in The Sting is an example.

-In 2014, a rural co-operative in Nanjing, China constructed an entire brick-and-mortar fake bank with uniformed clerks behind counters; the unlicensed bank operated for a little over a year, then defaulted on its obligations, swindling Chinese savers out of 200 million Chinese yuan.
-Onecoin is a European example.
+In 2014, a rural co-operative in Nanjing, China constructed an entire brick-and-mortar fake bank with uniformed clerks behind counters.
+The unlicensed bank operated for a little over a year, then defaulted on its obligations, swindling Chinese savers out of 200 million Chinese yuan.
+The fraudulent cryptocurrency scheme, OneCoin, is a European example.